 Johnny Winter and ...

-Johnny Winter is a blues-rock guitarist who’s been cutting albums since 1968; he is brother to fellow blues musician Edgar Winter.
+Johnny Winter (1944-2014) was a blues-rock guitarist who began cutting albums in 1968; he was brother to fellow blues musician Edgar Winter.
 In 1970, reflecting the addition of guitarist Rick Derringer and other new members, Winter’s band was renamed “Johnny Winter And,” releasing one studio album and one live album under that name.